kyma-project/kyma/docs/02-get-started/08-install-uninstall-upgrade-kyma-module.md

 ## Uninstall Kyma with a module

-You uninstall Kyma with a module with the `kubectl delete` command.
+You uninstall Kyma with a module using the `kubectl delete` command.

 1. Find out the paths for the module you want to disable; for example, from the [Install Kyma with a module](#install-kyma-with-a-module) section.